lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Switch Statements**

-Statements inside the cases of a `switch`-statemenr all start on separate lines.
+All statements inside the cases of a `switch` statement start on separate lines.

 **Do**: